Services for Faculty

 Students are most likely to benefit from our services if they come voluntarily.
 But we also believe individual students can benefit from being required to use our services, at least once, especially if you see that they have basic writing problems they need to address and if you allow them to revise and resubmit the paper.
 Many students required to visit us once become regular clients voluntarily—the outcome we desire.

-Requiring all students in a class to schedule conferences to work on your assignment can be problematic.
-It stretches our staffing capabilities, and students often come begrudgingly, reluctant to participate collaboratively and productively in the writing conference.
+Requiring all students in a class to schedule conferences to work on your assignment can be problematic, and we request that you avoid it, especially around finals or midterms.
+It stretches our limited staffing capabilities for a service available to the entire campus community.
+We will not be able to guarantee spots for all of your students, as the conferences are booked on a first-come, first-serve basis.
+Students may also come more begrudgingly, reluctant to participate collaboratively and productively in the writing conference.
 The requirement also leads some students to believe that the visit will automatically guarantee them a particular grade.

-If despite this you do wish to require an entire class to receive the benefits of tutoring, we ask that you notify the Director so that we can arrange to meet with students in groups and avoid blocking up our schedule.
+If despite this you do wish to require an entire class to receive the benefits of tutoring, we ask that you notify the Director so that we can communicate about your desires and avoid blocking up our schedule.
 It would also be helpful for us to receive copies of the assignment sheet and your grading criteria ahead of time.
 This will help us to prepare the staff to work more effectively with your students.